The Modular Monolith: A Practical Middle Ground

 }

-When to Actually Move to Microservices
+When to Move to Microservices

-A modular monolith isn't a forever architecture for every team.
-Here are legitimate reasons to extract a module into a separate service:
+Legitimate reasons to extract a module into a separate service:

-• Different runtime requirements — a module needs a GPU, a different language, or a wildly different deployment cadence
+• Different runtime requirements — a module needs a GPU, a different language, or a different deployment cadence

 • Fault isolation — a module's failure is cascading and crashing unrelated functionality

-What I'd Actually Recommend
+What I'd Recommend